jamii/shackles/README.md

-Work in progress - shackles is a extensible constraint solver supporting both finite-domain and logic constraints as well as a flexible search dsl.
+An extensible constraint solver supporting both finite-domain and logic constraints.
+Just a toy - use core.logic instead